 Still, in high moisture areas such as showers and around sinks, the grout will quickly get stained and grimy if semi-frequent cleaning is not done.
 The best way to keep tiles and the grout between them clean is to never let the job get out of hand.
 Make a point of following one of these grout cleaning tips and do a little at a time so you are never stuck with a huge cleanup job.

 Home Remedies for Cleaning Grout: Baking Soda and Vinegar

-In most cases you do not need to resort to chemicals to clean grout.
-By combining some common household ingredients with a little elbow grease, you can usually get out most of the stains that cover grout.
-Onto the stained grout, sprinkle some baking soda.
-It need not be excessive.
-Just concentrate on the stain.
-Then pour white vinegar over the baking soda.
+Pour white vinegar over the baking soda.
 This will produce a bubbly reaction.
-Together, baking soda and vinegar get under grime.
+Together, baking soda and vinegar will get under the grime.
 Take an old toothbrush and scrub the grouted joints where you poured the mixture.
 Depending on the stain, you may have to put a little muscle into it.
 After the scrubbing is done, rinse the tiles and grout with warm water and wash away the residue.

 Baking Soda and Hydrogen Peroxide

 Another combination you can try is baking soda and hydrogen peroxide.
 This mixture is good for light-colored grout that is heavily stained.
 This, too, will bubble and froth.
 Apply the mixture to the stained area and leave it on for about 10 minutes.
 Once again, use an old toothbrush or scrubbing pad to thoroughly scrub the stain.
 Be sure to rinse the paste off after you are done.